Protecting Your Child’s Inheritance from Divorce, Debt, and Disruption

 You don’t have to choose between protection and control.
 A well-drafted trust can do both.
 It gives your child access to their inheritance—but with built-in guardrails that protect them from future risks.

-As a Bentonville estate attorney, I help parents find that balance every day.
+As a Bentonville estate planning attorney, I help parents find that balance every day.
 The right plan gives your child freedom, while keeping your legacy safe and secure.

 Talk to a Bentonville Estate Attorney About Protecting Your Child’s Inheritance